ricardomota-ieu/CertFundamentalsApp/README.md

 [![Demo](./Demo.png)](https://share.vidyard.com/watch/xbDuZMbNUbgfHmPnqzt72N?)

 ### III.
 Challenge(s)
-* `controller ... can` syntax causes warning in Daml 2.0+.
-The code itself does not cause any issues/errors in 2.5.0 but according to the warning, the syntax will be deprecated in the future versions of Daml.
-More information [here](https://docs.daml.com/daml/reference/choices.html#daml-ref-controller-can-deprecation).
-* The new controller syntax requires a controller to be an observer first before they can exercise a choice, otherwise it'll throw an error: "Attempt to fetch or exercise a contract not visible to the committer."
-For more information, check out [this post](https://discuss.daml.com/t/error-attempt-to-fetch-or-exercise-a-contract-not-visible-to-the-committer/1304/1) on the Daml Forum.
 * The project was created by using `empty-skeleton` and the following was removed from `daml.yaml`:
 ```
 sandbox-options: